 By Food Shift keeping food waste out of landfills, it is good for the environment, in addition to benefiting people.
-Currently most wasted food in the U.S. ends up in landfills, where it produces methane, a greenhouse gas that is 25 times more potent that carbon dioxide.
-The NRDC estimates that 25% of US methane emissions are caused by rotting food waste in landfills.
+Currently, most wasted food in the U.S. ends up in landfills, where it produces methane, a greenhouse gas that is 25 times more potent than carbon dioxide.
+The NRDC estimates that 25 percent of U.S. methane emissions are caused by rotting food waste in landfills.

 If you are inspired to cut food waste, it is great to begin at home.
 You can get started by taking Food Shift’s pledge to reduce food waste and get tips on reducing home food waste.
 Here are 10 helpful hints to get you started:

 - Rethinking “use by” and “sell by” dates on food